zed-alpha/shadow-gadgets/README.md

-  To accomplish its effect, the library disables a target's intrinsic shadow and draws a modified replacement in its parent `ViewGroup`'s overlay by default, in front of all of the parent's children.
+  To accomplish its effect, the library disables a target's intrinsic shadow and draws a modified replacement in its parent `ViewGroup`'s overlay by default, in front of all the children.
 This can cause a problem when a sibling with a higher elevation overlaps the target.

   <!--suppress HtmlDeprecatedAttribute -->
   <p align="center">